Our Charity Partner

 What does The Eikon Charity do?

-Their vision - to develop confident, thriving and resilient young adults who contribute positively to society.
+Eikon’s vision is to develop confident, thriving and resilient young adults who contribute positively to society.

-Eikon Charity believe in early intervention by helping young people overcome difficult issues before they become long-term and damaging problems.
+The charity believes in early intervention by helping young people overcome difficult issues before they become long-term, damaging problems.

-They work very closely in many communities within Surrey, offering an array of services like weekly sports coaching, youth clubs, outreach sessions, mentoring, delivering courses through schools, as well as in-school pastoral support to teachers.
+They work in many communities across Surrey, offering an array of services such as weekly sports coaching, youth clubs, outreach sessions and mentoring.
+They also deliver courses through schools and provide in-school pastoral support in conjunction with teachers.

-By taking these steps in the early stages of mental health, Eikon Charity have been witness to hundreds of improved attitudes and behaviours within individuals helped; stronger relationships with family and friends, improved attendance and attainment in school and, ultimately, enhanced employment prospects later in life.
+By addressing mental health issues in the early stages, Eikon has helped hundreds of young people to improve their attitudes and behaviours, build stronger relationships with family and friends, improve their attendance and attainment in school and, ultimately, enhance their employment prospects.

 What is Eikon’s ambition?

-Eikon aim to stand out through the impact they have on the young people that they support and to be recognised as a leading expert in the field of mental health and support.
+Eikon’s aim is to stand out through the impact they have on the young people they support, and to be recognised as a leading expert in the field of mental health and support.